debasishsarangi88/TSAI_ERA_V4/EC2_UPDATE_INSTRUCTIONS.md

 ---

-**🎯 Your EC2 instance will now have the latest real computer vision implementation with YOLOv8 and deterministic analysis!**
+**🎯 Your EC2 instance will now properly detect desserts instead of defaulting everything to pizza!**